Indexing Sitecore fields paves the way to a richer search experience. Here are some advantages you can draw from the indexing of fields:

 As for the clickable URI, Coveo for Sitecore resolves the host name part of the URI at indexing time, but it can automatically override this host name at query time.
-This host name update is necessary in scaled environments where the clickable URI rendered in search results must be the reference to the item on a Content Delivery (CD) server.
-Reading up on how Coveo resolves the item URI at indexing and at query time can save you from unnecessary work (see How Coveo for Sitecore Resolves the Site for the Clickable URI of an Item).
+This host name update is necessary in scaled environments where the clickable URI rendered in search results must be the reference to the item on a content delivery (CD) server.
+Reading up on how Coveo resolves the item URI at indexing and at query time can save you from unnecessary work (see How the site for the clickable URI is resolved).

 You want to index only the Sitecore fields you need to use in your search interface controls and search results.
-Coveo allows you to specify the fields you want to index several ways.
+Coveo lets you specify the fields you want to index several ways.
 The recommended method is to use the Coveo Command Center user interface.
-Other options include editing configuration files directly and using the field indexing service API (see Specify which Fields to Index).
+Other options include editing configuration files directly and using the field indexing service API (see Specify which fields to index).

 Through field settings, you can enable field value-based search interface features such as facets, free text search, and result sorting.

-Coveo for Sitecore allows you to create computed fields programmatically.
-The Creating Computed Fields section gives you all the information you need to implement computed fields, including code samples (see Create Computed Fields).
+Coveo for Sitecore lets you create computed fields programmatically.
+The Creating Computed Fields section gives you all the information you need to implement computed fields, including code samples (see Create computed fields).